Clinical Tools

 permissions and use restrictions

-- You MAY NOT link to an individual clinical tool (it may be moved about during re-designs or page revisions)
+• You DO NOT HAVE PERMISSION to link to an individual clinical tool (it may be moved about during re-designs or page revisions)

-- You MAY NOT post our clinical tools (including Mind Over Mood worksheets) on other sites
+• You DO NOT HAVE PERMISSION to post our clinical tools on other sites (including Mind Over Mood worksheets).

 Mind Over Mood Worksheet permissions: [from the publisher] “Purchasers of this book have permission to copy worksheets and boxes, where indicated, for personal use or use with individual clients.”
 From page vi: “Purchasers of this book can download and print additional copies of the [MOM2] worksheets for personal use or use with individual clients.” [publisher’s link provided on page vi.]